 You will recall I was listing out the lessons I had learned from my dismal investment failures through the narrative of a manager due diligence exercise … Wendywood Partners (names changed to protect the innocent and not-so innocent).

-To continue … we move on to discuss the 2 main assets we were looking at gaining exposure thru Wendywood, by virtue of their ownership in a loan to own strategy.
+To continue … we move on to discuss the 2 main assets, we are trying to access for our (Private Wealth and Asset Management) gaining exposure thru Wendywood, by virtue of their ownership in a loan to own strategy.

 Company #1 – Bloem Aerospace

 Bloem was founded in 1988 by Gary and Brad Bloem in Kill Devil Hills, NC.
 The Bloem brothers remind us of another brother combo in flight history … the venerable Wright brothers.

 Bloem’s primary focus was on a vertical takeoff and landing aircraft (VTOL) called a gyrocopter.